 It’s low-to-no-prep, and you can use any content: Yours, ours, or online resources.
 You can even spontaneously ask questions verbally that you think of on the spot.

 This is the best way to help distractible students stay focused throughout lessons, accountable, and learning.
 And it gives you the data to take action quickly!

 You can use your student devices with on-screen content chosen from item banks, imported from Word, PowerPoint, or PDF, or custom-created using our PowerPoint-like interface.
 You can use hard copies of tests and simply use the device as an electronic bubble sheet.
 You can have essays, student performances, uploaded pictures, short answers.
 You can grade submitted work with rubrics.
 And we've got numerous testing security features as well!

 - Activate the Assessment

-In the Lessons/Assessments tab of your ALL In Learning account, find your lesson and click Activate>"Use with Engage & Learn," and choose your class.
+In the Lessons/Assessments tab of your ALL In Learning account, find your lesson and click Activate >"Post to Student Portal (Engage & Learn)," and choose your class.
 (If you haven't yet created a lesson, see this article for a lesson with on-screen questions or this article for a quick key to go with a printed test you already have.)